Workplace Utilization and Occupancy Sensors – How to Get Started

 One of the most efficient ways of workspace optimization is to combine feedback and insights from the end-users with the data you have gathered.
 Gathering feedback from the people using the office space gives you a great view of the initial wants and needs of the employees, but also provides a good starting point for workplace optimization.
 Having employees involved in the optimization project from the start will also engage them and you’re more likely to succeed in your project!

-Start by finding out what kind of spaces your office might need more, and if there are any spaces that are underused.
+Start by finding out what kind of spaces your office might need more, and if any spaces are underused.
 By transforming underused spaces in a way that fits your needs better, you’re already a long way into better-optimized space usage.

 Steps to workplace optimization in short: